[Information has been updated on March 17, 2021]

 Upon completion of the test, travelers are directed towards the exit (to baggage claim area or passport control).

 In case of such symptoms, medical advice and/or contact with the National Public Health Organization (EODY) Operations Centre should be immediately sought.
-Only in case they test positive, the authorities will contact them and proceed with the health protocol in place.
-Otherwise, they may continue with their holidays, adhering to the general public health safety guidelines.
+In the case they test positive, the authorities will contact them and proceed with the health protocol in place.

-All travelers must comply with all of the necessary preventive hygiene measures (use of masks and physical distancing) according to local guidance.
+All travelers must comply with all of the necessary preventive hygiene and lockdown measures (use of masks and physical distancing) according to local guidance.